-A talk by Hugh Montgomery from TBS23 conference.
+A talk by Hugh Montgomery at The Big Sick 2023 conference.
 Kindly shared with permission.

 First, we were told that the very existence of human-engendered climate change was in doubt.
 Then we were told that it did – but that there was nothing to fear.
 Next, that we had to act ‘for future generations’, or that ‘staying below a 1.5C rise’ was essential and possible.
 But now we know that our own survival, and that of our children, is threatened.
 Our timescale is measured in a few decades at most, and 1.5C is likely to be breached by the end of next year.
 How did we end up here?
 And what, if anything can we – must we – do?